 Mayor Gregerson learned the values of hard work and responsibility growing up in a family-owned business.
 Watching her parents fight to preserve trees and wetlands in Harbour Pointe, she says taught her the importance of getting involved, speaking out and defending your community.

 Gregerson is the first woman Mayor of Mukilteo, and is committed to encouraging other women to pursue leadership.
 She hosts a regular Women’s Executive Leadership event with dynamic speakers like Congresswoman Suzan Delbene and Supreme Court Justice Mary Yu, is a member of a Taskforce on Women Leaders in Snohomish County, and was selected as the 2015 Woman of the Year by the Greater Everett Business and Professional Women.

-Today, she makes her home with her husband, Jeff, in Mukilteo, a few miles from where she grew up.
+Today, she makes her home in Mukilteo, a few miles from where she grew up.